pattonsgirl/CEG2350/Labs/Lab07/LabTemplate.md

 ## Part 4

 1. Commands used:
-2. Line you added to change `xvdb`'s mount point to `/mnt/newworld`:
+2. Line you added to `/etc/fstab`:
 3. How did you confirm that the mount point changed?
 (Commands used or explain process):
-4. **Yes/No**: Did you need to use the backup file?
-(In other words, did something go wrong in one of the previous steps?)
+4. **If you restored `/etc/fstab`**, write here why you did not feel comfortable leaving your changes in place

 ## Part 5

 1. Commands used:
-2. What does the strings Commands do?
+2. What does the `strings` command do?
    - Answer:
 3. Write a short explanation of what you saw in `strings` output:
 4. Commands used:
 5. Is the secret you deleted still showing up in the `strings` output?
-6. Write a short report of steps and proof that the file is no longer readable on the disk.
-Proof can be screenshots (or text) of `strings` output before & after the deletion process.

 ### Report: How to Permanently Delete a File